PedestrianDynamics/PedPy/docs/source/developer_guide.rst

 Enhancement requests
 ====================

-You can submit feature requests on our `GitHub issues page <https://github.com/PedestrianDynamics/PedPy/issues>`_.
+You can submit feature requests on our `GitHub discussions <https://github.com/PedestrianDynamics/PedPy/discussions>`_.
 When submitting a feature request, please provide a clear and detailed description of the feature you would like to see added, along with any relevant use cases or examples.

 We can't promise to implement every feature request, but we do carefully consider all requests and prioritize them based on their potential impact on the community and feasibility.